cplmakerlab/cplmakerlab.github.io/_guides/blender-shortcuts.md

 file_attachment_path:
 ---

 Blender is a free open-source software that is for 3D modeling, animation, and rendering.
 As with many software programs, designers often find themselves performing repetitive tasks over and over again.
-Thankfully, Hotkeys exist in Blender that will help you quickly perform actions by using keys on your keyboard instead of clicking on buttons.&nbsp;
+Thankfully, HotKeys exist in Blender that will help you quickly perform actions by using keys on your keyboard instead of clicking on buttons.&nbsp; HotKeys can be difficult to remember at first, but thankfully many HotKeys in Blender perform the same action in other programs.

 ### Step 1